spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

 # PCG

-The `pcg` subcommand supports Private Cloud Gateway (PCG) operations such as the installation of PCG cluster and validating the cluster is installed correctly.
-The `pcg` command exposes the following subcommands.
+The `pcg` subcommand supports Private Cloud Gateway (PCG) operations, such as installing a PCG cluster and validating its installation.
+The `pcg` command exposes the following subcommand.

   <br />